wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 We have seen how to go from LLM to agent by adding a few simple steps.

-It is quite simple to build your own agent, and you can use them for all sorts of things, although I yet have to find a decent use case of a custom agent that can improve my efficiency at work.
-But still, they are fun to play with.
+It is quite simple to build your own agent, and you can use them for all sorts of things.

 Keep in mind that I came up with this implementation from playing around with it, but there will definitely be more efficient loops out there.
 I'd recommend you build your own and you see what works and what does not work.